Most Famous Logos With a Face

 Logo Chef Boyardee

 The culinary brand Chef Boyardee uses an emblem to represent its products shipped to all corners of the world.
-The emblem is not only colorful but also detailed, so the chef in a white cap with a red band around his neck is depicted in detail.
+The emblem is colorful and detailed, so the chef in a white cap with a red band around his neck is depicted in detail.
 The face is in profile and looks more like a photograph than a drawing.
 Behind the man’s back is an archway with the cursive inscription “Chef” to the left of it.
 It is written in cursive, semi-erased script.
 Below it is the second part of the title, “Boyardee.”
-This line is large, typewritten, capitalized, and has a red border around each letter that makes it appear three-dimensional.
+This line is large, typewritten, capitalized, and has a red border around each letter, making it appear three-dimensional.
 The background is green in two shades.

 Olmeca